Shift Planning: 6 Steps to Plan Shifts Like a Pro

 Some of this might not be made clear from the data you gather through attendance or sales records, but don’t worry.
 That takes us to the next step.

-2. Consider your employees’ shift preferences
+2. Consider your employees’ shift work preferences

 Talk to your employees.
 They’re the ones working the floor, and they have valuable input that even the best data doesn’t reveal.

-They know which shifts they don’t like, and why.
-They might be able to alert you to a problem in a shift, whether it’s how it’s defined in the day (or night), or how well you’ve staffed it.
+They know which work shifts they don’t like, and why.
+They might be able to alert you to a problem in a shift, whether it’s how it’s defined in the day (or night) or how well you’ve staffed it.
 You might think you got the numbers just right based on data, but you could be under or overstaffing it and haven’t caught on to the problem quite yet.

 Remember, the goal for shift planning isn’t just to perfectly meet customer demand, but to also reduce employee turnover and increase productivity.
 Find out what makes them happy (and what irks them), and you’ll get a better idea of how to build your shifts.